Luxembourg

 Capital gains on the sale of the taxpayer’s main residence are tax-exempt.
 Capital gains on the other real estate property are subject to the following:

 - Reduced tax rate if the disposal takes place more than two years after acquisition.
-The reduced rate is effectively a quarter of the marginal tax rate if the gain is realised between 1 July 2016 and 31 December 2018.
+The reduced rate is effectively half of the marginal tax rate.
+If the gain is realised in 2024, the gain will be temporarily subject to a quarter of the marginal tax rate.
 A tax deduction of up to EUR 50,000 (double for married taxpayers and civil partners filling) valid every ten years may be claimed on the capital gain.
 In addition, a deduction up to EUR 75,000 for inherited property (through the direct line of descendance) may apply.

 - Under specific conditions, taxation of capital gains from the disposal of property can be deferred if it is used to fund the acquisition of a new property located in Luxembourg that the owner intends to rent out.